ythirion/kotlin-for-java-refugees/src/main/day3/day3.md

 * if the message id is null : generate one based on uuid
   * How could we implement that ?
   * Extension function can be helpful to generate a UUID based on the text input

+### ToDo
+* Demonstrates that we have access to KT extensions
+* Add Custom Validation
+  * Demonstrate that is easy to add custom annotations

 Final repository available [here](https://github.com/kotlin-hands-on/spring-time-in-kotlin-episode1)